Learning real-time one-counter automata using polynomially many queries: Implementation

-To ensure that the generated \droca has $n$ reachable states, we use the procedure $\texttt{reachable}$; this procedure takes a \droca as input and returns the number of distinct states visited.
-It performs a breadth-first search on the configuration graph up to counter-value $n^2$ starting from the initial configuration.
+To ensure that the generated "\droca" has $n$ reachable states, we use the procedure $\texttt{reachable}$ -- this procedure takes a "\droca" as input and returns the number of distinct states visited.
+It performs a breadth-first search on the configuration graph up to counter value $n^2$ starting from the initial configuration.
+If a state $q$ is reachable from the initial configuration, then there exists a word $w$ that takes us from that initial configuration to a configuration with state $q$, and the maximum counter value encountered during the run on $w$ is less than $n^2$.
+Since the configuration graph up to counter value $n^2$ contains only $n^3$ configurations, this can be done in $\mathcal{O}(n^3)$ time.
+Two datasets, each with 5600 "\drocas", were generated, varying input alphabet sizes from 2 to 5 and states from 2 to 15, with 100 random "\drocas" for each combination.